-73. Where professional advice has been sought, we will consider the competence, capability and objectiveness of the external valuer in line with ISA 500 (UK).
-We will review the valuation report for 2021/22 and consider assumptions used by the valuer against external sources of evidence.
+73. We will consider the competence, capability and objectiveness of the external valuer in line with ISA 500 (UK).
+We will review the valuation report for 2021/22 and consider the assumptions used by the valuer against external sources of evidence.
 In addition, we will consider the scope of the valuer's work and the information provided to the valuer for completeness.